 As part of Work Stream 2:

-Include the subject of SO and AC accountability as part of the work on the Accountability and Transparency review process.
+Include the subject of SO and AC accountability as part of the work on the Accountability and Transparency Review process.

-Evaluate the proposed “Mutual Accountability Roundtable” to assess viability.
+Evaluate the proposed “Mutual Accountability Roundtable” to assess viability and, if viable, undertake the necessary actions to implement it.

 Propose a detailed working plan on enhancing SO and AC accountability as part of Work Stream 2.